CozyBadgerJS/CozyBadgerJS/README.md

 ### 🧠 About Me

-🏰 Currently creating a Hogwarts-themed web page to practice HTML & CSS 🌱 Learning front-end foundations: **HTML, CSS & JavaScript** 💻 Exploring how code can express **personality, fun, and learning.**
+- 🏰 Currently creating a Hogwarts-themed web page to practice **HTML & CSS.**
+- 🌱 Learning front-end foundations: **HTML, CSS & JavaScript.**
+- 💻 Exploring how code can express **personality, fun, and learning.**

 ---